Frequently Asked Questions

 file exists in the project root andrequire('dotenv').config();

-Deploying this application involves running the Node.js process on a server and ensuring the correct environment variables are set.
+Deploy this application by running the Node.js process on a server and setting the correct environment variables.

 npm start